HlustikP/Imagy/README.md

 ```
 A `0` argument here indicates, that the dimension should be calculated in such a way that the image
 proportions are retained.

+See the [the according doc file](docs/BINDING.md) for a full documentation.

 ## Build Requirements
 This package has been built and tested on Windows 10 and Kali Linux 2021.4 x64 via WSL2.